Portal and Application Area

 -

-This allows you to decide whether the application menu should be placed horizontally above, horizontally below, vertically to the left or vertically to the right of the area where the application pages are displayed.
-The menu items of the application menu are defined in the application properties.
+This allows you to decide whether the application menu should be positioned horizontally above, horizontally below, vertically to the left, or vertically to the right of the area where the application pages are displayed.
+The menu items in the application menu are defined in the application properties.

 No application menu